chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

 [Gist to example code](https://gist.github.com/chriswebb09/8dbd3eadbe75ca37bcb54465e29f5749)

-If you have ever wanted to build a web-crawler, Python is a great language to use to.
+If you have ever wanted to build a web-crawler, Python is a great language to use too.
 Python concise, widely installed across platforms and it has a multitude of networking and parsing related libraries for you to leverage.
-This post will go over the beginnings of building a webcrawler, the functionality that scrapes urls from sites.
+This post will go over the beginnings of building a web crawler, the functionality that scrapes URLs from sites.
 For this example, I’m going to be using the [Requests](http://docs.python-requests.org/en/master/), [sys](https://docs.python.org/2/library/sys.html) and [re](https://docs.python.org/2/library/re.html) libraries.

 ### Installing Prerequisites